 Healthcare

 The healthcare industry uses machine learning to manage medical information, discover new treatments and even detect and predict disease.
-Medical professionals, equipped with machine learning computer systems, have the ability to easily view patient medical records without having to dig through files or have chains of communication with other areas of the hospital.
+With machine learning computer systems, medical professionals can easily view patient medical records without having to dig through files or have chains of communication with other areas of the hospital.
 Updated medical systems can now pull up pertinent health information on each patient in the blink of an eye.

-AI and machine learning can automate maintaining health records, following up with patients and authorizing insurance — tasks that make up 30 percent of healthcare costs
+AI and machine learning can automate maintaining health records, following up with patients and authorizing insurance — tasks that unnecessarily take up vital healthcare resources for 68 percent of physicians, according to the American Medical Association.

-Machine learning-enabled AI tools are working alongside drug developers to generate drug treatments at faster rates than ever before.
-Essentially, these machine learning tools are fed millions of data points, and they configure them in ways that help researchers view what compounds are successful and what aren’t.
+Machine learning-enabled AI tools are working alongside drug developers to generate drug treatments at faster rates.
+These machine learning tools are fed millions of data points and configure them to help researchers view which compounds are successful and which aren’t.
 Instead of spending millions of human hours on each trial, machine learning technologies can produce successful drug compounds in weeks or months.

-Machine learning has made disease detection and prediction much more accurate and swift.
-Machine learning is employed by radiology and pathology departments all over the world to analyze CT and X-RAY scans and find disease.
-After being fed thousands of images of disease through a mixture of supervised, unsupervised or semi-supervised models, some machine learning systems are so advanced that they can catch and diagnose diseases (like cancer or viruses) at higher rates than humans.
+Radiology and pathology departments all over the world use machine learning to analyze CT and X-ray scans and find diseases.
+After being fed thousands of images of diseases through a mixture of supervised, unsupervised or semi-supervised models, advanced machine learning systems can diagnose diseases at higher rates than humans.
 Machine learning has also been used to predict deadly viruses, like Ebola and Malaria, and is used by the CDC to track instances of the flu virus every year.

 Social Media

-Machine learning is employed by social media companies for two main reasons: to create a sense of community and to weed out bad actors and malicious information.
+Social media companies leverage machine learning to create a sense of community, as well as weed out bad actors and disinformation.
 Machine learning fosters the former by looking at pages, tweets, topics and other features that an individual likes and suggesting other topics or community pages based on those likes.
 It’s essentially using your preferences as a way to power a social media recommendation engine.

-The spread of misinformation in politics has prompted social media companies to use machine learning to quickly identify harmful patterns of false information, flag malicious bots, view reported content and delete when necessary in order to build online communities based on truth.
+The spread of misinformation in politics has prompted social media companies to use machine learning to quickly identify harmful patterns of false information, flag malicious bots, view reported content and delete when necessary.

 Retail and E-commerce

 The retail industry relies on machine learning for its ability to optimize sales and gather data on individualized shopping preferences.
 Machine learning offers retailers and online stores the ability to make purchase suggestions based on a user’s clicks, likes and past purchases.
-Once customers feel like retailers understand their needs, they are less likely to stray away from that company and will purchase more items.
+Once customers feel like retailers understand their needs, they are more likely to stay with that company and purchase more items.

-Visual search is becoming a huge part of the shopping experience.
+Visual search is becoming a huge part of the shopping experience, too.
 Instead of typing in queries, customers can now upload an image to show the computer exactly what they’re looking for.
-Machine learning will analyze the image (using layering) and will produce search results based on its findings.
+Machine learning will analyze the image and produce search results based on its findings.

 History of Machine Learning